TEXT-S&P: Global telephone ratings -- Pg. 46

-Ratings are both local and foreign currency unless otherwise noted.
-A dash "--"
+Feb 20 - Ratings are both local and foreign currency unless otherwise noted.
+A dash "--"indicates not rated.

 Long-Term Short-Term